Castorps/bruteforce-universal/README.md

 You have to call [main.py](https://github.com/Castorps/Instagram-Bruter/blob/master/main.py) using four arguments:
   - `combo_file`: Path to the combolist you want to use.
-  - `proxy_file`: Path to the proxylist you want to use (the script loads proxies, but does not scrape them you!).
+  - `proxy_file`: Path to the proxylist you want to use (the script loads proxies, but does not scrape them for you!).
   - `hits_file`: Path to a file you want to store working credentials in (the script will create this file).
   - `bots`: The number of bots to use.